The phase out of third-party cookies in Google Chrome – what does it mean for marketers?

 In summary…

-Google will phase out third party cookies by the end of 2024, but this doesn’t mean all your tracking will stop.
-As long as you put in place features like Consent Mode and Enhanced Conversions you can continue to benefit from customer data.
-Google is also working on tools such as Privacy Sandbox to ensure access to data is not lost.
+Features like Consent Mode and Enhanced Conversions mean you can continue to benefit from customer data whatever the situation with third party cookies.
+Google is also working on tools such as Privacy Sandbox to ensure evergreen access to data.
 A sweep of any platforms or analytics tools you use outside of Google Ads is also worthwhile to see if they offer an alternative setup to using third-party cookies.

 Need to know more?